 - People– Given the nature of the platform, identifying and onboarding people with the right skills-set is obviously critical.

 While I do believe the initial resistance has an argument, I know, based on prior implementations that, there is a way to successfully address the above, only if you know how to go about it.

-Sellers agree on the benefits of platform, but not sure how to get there
+Sellers agree on the benefits of the platform but are not sure how to get there

-Due to prior experience implementing eCommerce platform solutions, like Shopify, Salesforce cloud, WooCommerce or Magento, I don’t doubt the value of adding eCommerce platforms into the mix, not just in long term, but also in the near term.
-However, I would like to caution on getting your understanding and process right during eCommerce platform implementation.
+Due to prior experience implementing eCommerce platform solutions, like Shopify, Salesforce cloud, Salesforce SMS app, WooCommerce, or Magento, I don’t doubt the value of adding eCommerce platforms into the mix, not just in long term, but also in the near term.
+However, I would like to caution you on getting your understanding and process right during eCommerce platform implementation.
 Though there is a lot to write, I will highlight 3 areas.

 - Implementation– If you have capable people, aligned on the strategy and onboard the right mix, on the technology front, with the prior 2 pointers, the implementations would not just be worthwhile, but open new doors.

 Should I have all my eggs in one basket?

 - Most sellers, due to the sales volume, tend to get habituated to Amazon as their dominant sales channel.
 However, as the pandemic has taught us, never to be dependent on one sales channel.
 Be it Amazon, Facebook or even Google all are often quick to blacklist vendors or partners for infractions (even if by inadvertent).
 For a small or mediums sized business that is over-dependent on Amazon, for sales, a blacklist could prove to be a death kneel, due to evaporation on revenues and subsequent cash flows.

 - Having yourself available in multiple channels, makes you reasonably bulletproof, in case there are issues with one of your channels.
 Additionally, you can unlock those unique elements from those specific business channels